TeonLucas/exchange-ntlm/README.md

 Once I had everything working with curl, I kept going.
 It turns out you can actually just use the C library *libcurl* in Go:
 * https://github.com/andelf/go-curl

-Using a C-library means you cannot use the CGO_ENABLE=0 when you compile.
-This means if you are trying to build Go for an empty container that doesn't have a full OS, you won't have all the shared libraries libcurl uses, and it may take some work to build libcurl.a statically.

-But for the general case, and definately to jump-start your NTLM authentication, libcurl is a really good route.
+For the general case, and definately to jump-start your NTLM authentication, libcurl is a really good route.

 The sample Go code in this repo does the same thing as the curl example command.
 * It uses the **go-curl** library, Copyright 2014 Shuyu Wang (<andelf@gmail.com>)